 Former Victoria’s Secret model Karolína Kurková is planning on launching her children’s supplement line, Gryph and IvyRose, in early 2019.
 The line will be child-safe supplements that are cruelty-free, plant-based and vegan.
 Kurková told WWD one of the supplements you will find in her line is astragalus root, which regulates the immune system.

 Another option is to incorporate them into your meals.
 “Turmeric works brilliantly when combined with eggs or added to sauces; holy basil is delicious as a tea; ashwagandha blends well in smoothies; while reishi makes a delicious hot latte made with nut milk and a dollop of honey,” Ali says.
-It’s time to restock those shelves, both your health and skin will thank you.
+It is time to restock those shelves, both your health and skin will thank you.

 Ashwagandha is an adaptogen that both calms and energizes the body

-Alongside stress, adaptogens can also stop you getting struck down by those pesky cold and flu bugs thanks to their ability to boost the immune system.
-Ginseng Root is the champion in this category with a study finding that American ginseng significantly reduced the total number of common colds by 25 percent compared to placebo and significantly shortened the duration of colds by 6.2 days.
+Alongside stress, adaptogens can also stop you from getting struck down by those pesky cold and flu bugs thanks to their ability to boost the immune system.
+Ginseng root is the champion in this category with a study finding that American ginseng significantly reduced the total number of common colds by 25 percent compared to placebo and significantly shortened the duration of colds by 6.2 days.
 “Ginseng root extracts are traditionally taken to support the adrenal glands during times of stress and to support immunity.
 Ginseng stimulates the activity of white blood cells against viral and bacterial infections,” Brewer says.

 For women, adaptogens can provide hormonal support with research suggesting that specific adaptogenic plants can target hormonal imbalances, improve fertility, reduce symptoms of the menopause and even help with PMS.
-“Maca is a brilliant adaptogen that targets hormonal imbalance and it can even stimulate the secretion of luteinizing hormone (LH), which is needed for ovary stimulation while Agnus-Castus has the ability to mimic progesterone,” Ali says.
+“Maca is a brilliant adaptogen that targets hormonal imbalance and it can even stimulate the secretion of luteinizing hormone (LH), which is needed for ovary stimulation while [Vitex] agnus-castus has the ability to mimic progesterone,” Ali says.
 Brewer agrees.
 “Black cohosh is the best adaptogen for women experiencing menopausal symptoms and is one of the most widely studied alternatives to hormone replacement therapy,” she says.